reddelexc/hackerone-reports/tops_by_program/TOPUSDEPTOFDEFENSE.md

 58. [Partial SSN exposed through Presentation slides on ██████████](https://hackerone.com/reports/665144) to U.S. Dept Of Defense - 17 upvotes, $0
 59. [Arbitrary File Reading leads to RCE in the Pulse Secure SSL VPN on the https://███](https://hackerone.com/reports/678496) to U.S. Dept Of Defense - 17 upvotes, $0
 60. [Subdomain takeover of ████](https://hackerone.com/reports/900062) to U.S. Dept Of Defense - 17 upvotes, $0
-61. [https://██████ vulnerable to CVE-2020-3187 - Unauthenticated arbitrary file deletion in Cisco ASA/FTD](https://hackerone.com/reports/1031437) to U.S. Dept Of Defense - 17 upvotes, $0
+61. [Subdomain takeover due to an unclaimed Amazon S3 bucket on ███](https://hackerone.com/reports/918946) to U.S. Dept Of Defense - 17 upvotes, $0
-62. [PII leakage due to scrceenshot of health records](https://hackerone.com/reports/693933) to U.S. Dept Of Defense - 16 upvotes, $0
+62. [https://██████ vulnerable to CVE-2020-3187 - Unauthenticated arbitrary file deletion in Cisco ASA/FTD](https://hackerone.com/reports/1031437) to U.S. Dept Of Defense - 17 upvotes, $0
-63. [Path traversal on https://███ allows arbitrary file read (CVE-2020-3452)](https://hackerone.com/reports/936399) to U.S. Dept Of Defense - 16 upvotes, $0
+63. [PII leakage due to scrceenshot of health records](https://hackerone.com/reports/693933) to U.S. Dept Of Defense - 16 upvotes, $0
-64. [███████ Site Exposes █████████ forms](https://hackerone.com/reports/395246) to U.S. Dept Of Defense - 15 upvotes, $0
+64. [Self XSS combine CSRF at https://████████/index.php](https://hackerone.com/reports/485684) to U.S. Dept Of Defense - 16 upvotes, $0
-65. [Self XSS combine CSRF at https://████████/index.php](https://hackerone.com/reports/485684) to U.S. Dept Of Defense - 15 upvotes, $0
+65. [Path traversal on https://███ allows arbitrary file read (CVE-2020-3452)](https://hackerone.com/reports/936399) to U.S. Dept Of Defense - 16 upvotes, $0
-66. [Remote Code Execution on █████████](https://hackerone.com/reports/962013) to U.S. Dept Of Defense - 15 upvotes, $0
+66. [███████ Site Exposes █████████ forms](https://hackerone.com/reports/395246) to U.S. Dept Of Defense - 15 upvotes, $0
-67. [Misconfigured password reset vulnerability on a DoD website](https://hackerone.com/reports/193932) to U.S. Dept Of Defense - 14 upvotes, $0
+67. [Remote Code Execution on █████████](https://hackerone.com/reports/962013) to U.S. Dept Of Defense - 15 upvotes, $0
-68. [Blind SQLi vulnerability in a DoD Website](https://hackerone.com/reports/213239) to U.S. Dept Of Defense - 14 upvotes, $0
+68. [Misconfigured password reset vulnerability on a DoD website](https://hackerone.com/reports/193932) to U.S. Dept Of Defense - 14 upvotes, $0
-69. [Open FTP server on a DoD system](https://hackerone.com/reports/192321) to U.S. Dept Of Defense - 14 upvotes, $0
+69. [Blind SQLi vulnerability in a DoD Website](https://hackerone.com/reports/213239) to U.S. Dept Of Defense - 14 upvotes, $0
-70. [PII leakage due to caching of Order/Contract ID's on █████████](https://hackerone.com/reports/374007) to U.S. Dept Of Defense - 14 upvotes, $0
+70. [Open FTP server on a DoD system](https://hackerone.com/reports/192321) to U.S. Dept Of Defense - 14 upvotes, $0
-71. [Blind SQL injection on ████████](https://hackerone.com/reports/313037) to U.S. Dept Of Defense - 14 upvotes, $0
+71. [PII leakage due to caching of Order/Contract ID's on █████████](https://hackerone.com/reports/374007) to U.S. Dept Of Defense - 14 upvotes, $0
-72. [[█████] — DOM-based XSS on endpoint `/?s=`](https://hackerone.com/reports/708592) to U.S. Dept Of Defense - 14 upvotes, $0
+72. [Blind SQL injection on ████████](https://hackerone.com/reports/313037) to U.S. Dept Of Defense - 14 upvotes, $0
-73. [Subdomain takeover due to an unclaimed Amazon S3 bucket on ███](https://hackerone.com/reports/918946) to U.S. Dept Of Defense - 14 upvotes, $0
+73. [[█████] — DOM-based XSS on endpoint `/?s=`](https://hackerone.com/reports/708592) to U.S. Dept Of Defense - 14 upvotes, $0
 74. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/189332) to U.S. Dept Of Defense - 13 upvotes, $0
 75. [PII leakage-Full SSN on ███](https://hackerone.com/reports/644358) to U.S. Dept Of Defense - 13 upvotes, $0
 76. [XSS on www.██████ alerts and a number of other pages](https://hackerone.com/reports/450315) to U.S. Dept Of Defense - 13 upvotes, $0